-Founded in 1998, Cambridge University Musical Theatre Society has been behind the very best musical theatre taking place in Cambridge, presenting a wide variety of shows a year and providing opportunities for all musical enthusiasts - from actors to technicians -to work on high-quality and enjoyable musical theatre productions.
+Founded in 1998, Cambridge University Musical Theatre Society has been behind some of the very best musical theatre taking place in Cambridge, presenting a wide variety of shows a year and providing opportunities for all musical enthusiasts - from actors to technicians -to work on high-quality and enjoyable musical theatre productions.

 Bread Theatre and Film Company

-Founded in 2019, Bread is a Cambridge-based theatre and film company dedicated to support minority voices, narratives and artists.
+Founded in 2019, BREAD is a Cambridge-based theatre and film company dedicated to support minority voices, narratives and artists.